TEAMMATES/teammates/docs/ide-usage.md

 1. To move on to the development phase, refer to [this document](development.md).

 ### Updating Libraries in IntelliJ
-To update a library's version, simply change the version number declared in `build.gradle. dependencies are automatically refreshed as soon as changes to the file are detected (assuming auto-import is enabled).
+To update a library's version, simply change the version number declared in `build.gradle.
+Dependencies are automatically refreshed as soon as changes to the file are detected (assuming auto-import is enabled).

 ### Managing the dev server with IntelliJ